 The calculation of base rate is based on different factors.
 A few of them are:

-The 2023 or current base rate of banks are as follows:
+The current base rate of banks are as follows:

 IDBI Bank | 9.65% |